Social Work (SOWK)

 SOWK 4880 TOPICAL SEMINAR IN SOCIAL WORK (3 credits)

 Specific seminar topics will focus on advanced content in social work theory and practice.
 The course description will be announced when a specific topical seminar is proposed.
-The topics selected will be consistent with Grace Abbott School of Social Work program objectives, faculty expertise, and student needs.
+The topics selected will be consistent with the Grace Abbott School of Social Work program objectives, faculty expertise, and student needs.
 (Cross-listed with SOWK 8886)

-Prerequisite(s): Admission to BSSW or permission of the school.
+Prerequisite(s): Admission to the BSSW Program

 SOWK 4890 SPECIAL STUDIES IN SOCIAL WORK (1-4 credits)